jonesstoen/FiskeKlar/ARCHITECTURE.md

 - **Bottom Navigation Redundancy**
-  Tapping the bottom navigation item for a screen youre already on (especially **"Map"**) could cause unnecessary recompositions or failed navigation, in some cases the app can crash. we are aware of this but did not have the time to fix it.
+  Tapping the bottom navigation item for a screen youre already on (especially **"Map"**) could cause unnecessary recompositions or failed navigation, in some cases the app can crash.
+  We are aware of this but did not have the time to fix it.